Astra Managed Clusters database limits

 Security and access control

-Astra DB provides a secure cloud-based database without dramatically changing the way you currently access your internal database:
+Astra DB provides secure, cloud-based databases without dramatically changing the way you currently access your internal databases:

-• User management doesn’t require CQL-based superusers or global keyspace administration.
-For information about user management and role-based access control (RBAC) in Astra DB, see Manage roles and permissions.
+• User management doesn’t require Cassandra superusers or global keyspace administration.
+For information about user management and role-based access control (RBAC) in Astra, see Manage roles and permissions.

 • Endpoints are secured using mutual authentication, either with mutual-TLS or secure tokens issued to the client.